티키타카 (Tikitaka) & 케미 (Kemi) — Building Chemistry in Korean Dating

 💜 When Conversations Don’t Flow — 고구마 · 답답하다 · 뚝딱거리다 · 기빨리다

-• 고구마 (goguma) — literally “sweet potato.”
-A scene or convo feels frustratingly heavy, like eating a dry sweet potato with no water. 😂
+• 고구마 (goguma) — literally “sweet potato.” casual slang used when a scene or convo feels frustratingly heavy, like eating a dry sweet potato with no water. 😂

 • 답답하다 (dapdaphada) — to feel stifled/suffocated by the convo.

-• 뚝딱거리다 (ttukttak‑georida) — to talk/act clumsily; words don’t come out smoothly.
+• 뚝딱거리다 (ttukttak-georida) — to talk or act clumsily; words don’t come out smoothly.

 • 기빨리다 (gi-ppal-rida) — to feel drained by the convo.